 Since the influence of the NAO on the SST is mainly through the wind field in the NA (Zhou et al., 2006; Deser et al., 2010), in order to evaluate the mechanism of the influence of the simulated NAO on the SST in the NA, the response of the wind speed to the NAO should be firstly considered.
-Figure 5 shows the RCs of the sea surface wind speed anomalies against the NAO indices on the interannual scale, which clearly shows a meridional tripole pattern with negative RCs in middle latitudes (30-40° N) and positive RCs in the both tropical and high latitudes (north of 40°N).

-This distribution pattern is closely similar to the NAO-SST relationship, which is consistent with the results of Cayan the impact of the NAO on the sea surface wind field.
-During the positive phase of the NAO, wind speed is strengthened in the tropical NA and high latitudes, and weakened in middle latitudes.
-This is consistent with the fact that during the positive phase of the NAO, the deepening of the low pressure in Iceland causes the anomalous east wind superimposed on the mid-latitude westerly wind, which weakens the mid-latitude wind speed (Deser et al., 2010; Chen et al., 2015).
-It should be noted that in the subpolar NA, the locations of positive response center of wind speed anomalies to the NAO are consistent among different models, which indicates that the difference between the locations of the NAO lowpressure action center simulated by these models has little influence on the locations of response center of wind speed anomalies to the NAO.
+Figure 5 shows the RCs of the sea surface wind speed anomalies against the NAO indices on an interannual scale, which clearly shows a meridional tripole pattern with negative RCs at middle latitudes ($30-40^{\circ}$ N) and positive RCs at both tropical and high latitudes (north of 40° N).
+This distribution pattern is closely similar to the NAO-SST relationship, which is consistent with the results of Cayan (1992), Marshall (2003), Visbeck et al. (2003), and Deser et al. (2010).
+All the CMIP5 models can reproduce the impact of the NAO on the sea surface wind field.
+During the positive phase of the NAO, wind speed is strengthened in the tropical NA and at high latitudes, and weakened at middle latitudes.
+This is consistent with the fact that during the positive phase of the NAO the deepening of the low pressure in Iceland causes the anomalous east wind superimposed on the midlatitude westerly wind, which weakens the midlatitude wind speed (Deser et al., 2010; Chen et al., 2015).
+It should be noted that in the subpolar NA the locations of the positive-response center of wind speed anomalies related to the NAO are consistent among different models, which indicates that the difference between the locations of the NAO low-pressure action center simulated by these models has little influence on the locations of the response center of wind speed anomalies related to the NAO.